 There are several good password management alternatives available today.
 I happen to use and recommend 1Password, but tools like BitWarden, KeePass, Dashlane, and RoboForm are all worthy alternatives.
-Which is “best” becomes a matter of personal preference based on the platforms supported, ease of use, and cost.
+Which is “best” becomes a matter of personal preference based on functionalities, platforms, ease of use, and cost.
 More important than which you pick is that you pick and use a password manager to enable the highest level of security with strong, unique passwords you don’t need to remember yourself.

 What I use

 I’ll cut to the chase and mention 1Password.
-It’s what I switched to after the 2022 LastPass breach.
+I switched to it after the 2022 LastPass breach.

 It works on all the platforms I care about, including all my browsers, Windows, Mac, Android, and iPad.
 To quote the old credit card commercial: it’s everywhere I want to be.